camlee/power-meter/arduino-lcd/manual.md

 and screens to save, reset to defaults, or cancel calibration.

 On any of the three calibration screens, the calibration value is shown in the top right.
-The calculated reading value using the old calibration value is shown in the bottom left and the calculate reading value using the new calibration value is shown in the bottom right.
-Press UP/DOWN to slowly adjust the calibration value and see the new reading value change.
+The calculated reading using the old calibration value is shown in the bottom left and the calculate reading using the new calibration value is shown in the bottom right.
+They will start the same but press UP/DOWN to slowly adjust the calibration value and see the new reading change.

 To exit calibration mode, press SELECT on any of the following screens:
 * "Save Changes?"